spine/spine.site/app/views/docs/models.md

 <% title "Models" %>

-One of the challenges with moving state to the client side is data management.
+One of the challenges with moving state to the client-side is data management.
 Data management in stateful JavaScript applications is a completely different matter to how it's normally handled in conventional server side apps.
 There’s no request/response model, and you don’t have access to server-side variables.
-Instead, data is fetched remotely and stored temporarily on the client side.
+Instead, data is fetched remotely and stored temporarily on the client-side.
 This has the advantage that data access is immediate, and users are rarely, if ever, left waiting for remote data to load.

 After the initial page load, remote data is stored locally in class structures called models.
 Models are the core to Spine, and absolutely critical to your applications.
 Not only do they store all the application's data, but they are also where any logic associated with that data is kept.